FOREX-Dollar down as markets bet Fed done with hikes

 Traders reacted quickly to the shift in market pricing by sending the dollar tumbling 1.5% overnight against major currencies.
 At the same time, U.S. Treasury yields, which have helped to boost the greenback, tumbled.

-The dollar index =USD, which measures the currency against a basket of peers, last stood at 104.13 in the Asian morning, just off Tuesday's two-month low of 103.98.
+The dollar index =USD, which measures the currency against a basket of peers, last stood at 104.14, not far from Tuesday's two-month low of 103.98.

 The greenback's overnight fall saw some relief for the languishing yen, which eased off Monday's fresh one-year low of 151.92.